ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Stores

+This panel allows you to define virtual representations of the physical **stores** of your warehouse.

-**Stores** represent the physical warehouses within your inventory management system.
-To utilize the inventory, you must define one or more stores to house your inventory.
+To utilize all capabilities of **Inventory**, you must define at least one store.

 ![picture](pictures/Inventory_Stores_14_03.png)

 #### Lots

-Warehouse lots consist of individual entries for each distinct product, detailing its status, production batch, and specific warehouse conditions.
+Warehouse **lots** consist of individual entries for each distinct product, detailing its status, production batch, and specific warehouse conditions.

 The status of each lot can restrict certain operations within the warehouse.